From random matrices to systems of particles in interaction: Study of the system of particles

-\begin{Remark} The criterion $\beta_N\ge 2N^2$ is the better that can be obtained.
-Indeed if $\beta_N<2N^2$ then Cépa and Lépingle proved that collisions occur almost surely \cite{cepa2001brownian,cepa1997diffusing}.
-They also proved that actually multiple collisions can not occur \cite{cepa2007no}.
+where $W_s^l:=(B_s^{l+1}-B_s^l)/\sqrt{2}$ is a standard Brownian motion.
+By the comparison theorem for SDE of Ikeda and Watanabe \cite{ikeda1977comparison} we obtain that for all $t>0$ where $(R_t)_{t\ge 0}$ is the solution of the SDE $(R_t)_{t\ge 0}$ is known as a squared Bessel process of parameter $2\gamma_N+1\in(1,2)$.
+Standard results about Bessel processes (see \cite{revuz2013continuous} for instance) prove that almost surely there exists $t>0$ such that $R_t=0$ and so $\sigma _{l,l+1}$ is finite which is a contradiction. \end{proof} \begin{Remark} Cépa and Lépingle also proved that actually multiple collisions can not occur \cite{cepa2007no}.
 It means that in the regime $\beta_N<2N^2$ when there is a collision, it can not be strictly more than two particles that collide.
 Formally, this is linked with the fact that in dimension 1 two independent Brownian motions collide almost surely but the probability that strictly more than two independent Brownian motions collide at the same time is zero.
 The technique they used in order to study the multiple collisions is based on the properties of squared Bessel processes.
 Similar techniques have been used to study the existence and the collisions of more delicate systems of particles (typically when the singular term is attractive instead of repulsive as in the Dyson case).
-For instance, see the Keller-Seggel model for chemotaxis \cite{fournier2024collisions}. \end{Remark} In the particular case of the Dyson Brownian motion, it gives the following result.
+For instance, see the Keller-Seggel model for chemotaxis \cite{fournier2024collisions}. \end{Remark}